Fadeela76/hotel_reservation_system/README.md

 3. **Update DB credentials:**<br>

-4. Open the Java file and update the url, username, and password in the following line:<br>
+Open the Java file and update the url, username, and password in the following line:

 java